heroku/urinception/README.md

     $ curl http://example.com/example.xml -X POST --data-binary '<tag/>' -H 'Content-Type: text/xml' http://example.com/example.xml?uri=data%3Atext%2Fxml%3Bbase64%2CPHRhZy8%2B

+### Testing Go with `urinceptiontest` package

+Package `urinceptiontest` provides other Go applications a way to run URInception locally for use in tests.
+Importing `urinceptiontest` automatically starts an HTTP server on a random port on the local machine.
+Several methods are provided to create URI fixtures that can be be passed the system under test which will call the local server.

+For example, if a test that wants to assert `http.Get` works, `urinceptiontest` can be used to create a URI that will return a given response body:

+    import github.com/heroku/urinception/urinceptiontest

+    // create the URI fixture
+    txt := "hello world"
+    uri := urinceptiontest.StringUri(txt)

+    // pass the URI to the system under test res, _ := http.Get(uri)
+    defer res.Body.Close()
+    bytes, _ := ioutil.ReadAll(res.Body)

+    // assert the result
+    obtained := string(bytes)
+    expected := txt
+    if obtained != expected {
+        t.Errorf("Obtained: '%v'; Expected: '%v'", obtained, expected)
+    }

 ### Custom HTTP Statuses

 By default, all URIs return an HTTP status of `200 OK`; however, this can be overridden with the `status` parameter.